Stability of spin dynamics for a spin-orbit coupled boson in a driven non-Hermitian double well: Analytical solutions in the high-frequency approximation

 \subsection{General coherent non-Floquet state}

-In order to study the stability of the system and quantum dynamics, we have to consider the linear superposition of Floquet states\cite{jinas322}, and the linear superposition state is called the non-Floquet state\cite{lu83}.
+In order to study the stability of the system's quantum spin dynamics, we have to consider the linear superposition of Floquet states\cite{jinas322}, and the linear superposition state is called the non-Floquet state\cite{lu83}.
 It can be constructed by the form